Screen Free Summer Activities for Kids (Easy Outdoor Boredom Busters)

 Ice Paints with paint brushes on white paper

 Freeze paint into cubes and let kids paint with them as they melt.
 Cool, messy, creative, and easy to clean up!
+This summer sensory activity for kids is cool, messy, creative, and surprisingly easy to clean up.

 4. Homemade Bubble Solution